harrisoncramer/harrisoncramer.me/infrastructure/README.md

 The script also writes a reconciliation report to stderr.
 Some of this bucket configuration cannot be inferred from the old code, so the script reads the live values and prints the resource blocks to paste into `s3.tf`.
-Ownership controls and the public access block are the two that matter.
-A bucket created in 2020 may carry neither, in which case the report says so and nothing needs adding.
+Ownership controls, the public access block, the bucket ACL and versioning are all read from the account rather than assumed.
+A bucket created in 2020 may carry no ownership controls and no public access block, in which case the report says so and nothing needs adding.

+Paste what the report tells you to paste before running the plan.
+An import block whose target is missing from the configuration is only caught at plan time, not by `terraform validate`, so a skipped paste shows up as terraform refusing the whole plan.

 Then: